List of Shake It Up characters: Gunther Hessenheffer

 Gunther Hessenheffer, (Seasons 1-2) portrayed by Kenton Duty, is the flamboyant twin brother of Tinka (portrayed by Caroline Sunshine) who came to Chicago as exchange students from a small mountain country in the first grade.
-The parents of Tinka and Gunther are in only one episode ("Vatallihootsit It Up") but they are even stranger than the twins.
+Their parents are in only one episode ("Vatallihootsit It Up") but they are even stranger than the twins.
 He and his sister are "frenemies" to CeCe and Rocky.
 Gunther owns numerous betwinklers.
 The siblings wear bright, sparkly-accented clothing, that, along with their distinct accents, are commonplace to his homeland.
 It is said that Gunther models sweaters.
 Gunther is closest to his sister, Tinka, but shares an on-off friendship with Ty.
 In "Shrink It Up", it is revealed that in a flashback, he and Tinka were in the same ballet class as CeCe and Rocky, and it is also shown that the two pairs were still frenemies at a young age.
 In season two, he appeared sporadically as he was absent for thirteen episodes.
 He leaves the show at the end of season two.